-One of the main reasons why people don’t buy automatic transmission cars is that those are not fuel-efficient.
-Manual cars are way more fuel-efficient than automated transmission cars and those offer more pleasure to drive.
-But now automobiles manufacturers came up with a new technology called ” Automated Manual Transmission” that can offer the convenience of an automated transmission but the fuel efficiency of a manual transmission.
+One of the main reasons people don’t buy automatic transmission cars is that they are not fuel-efficient.
+Manual cars are way more fuel-efficient than automated transmission cars, and those offer more pleasure to drive.
+But now automobile manufacturers came up with a new technology called ” Automated Manual Transmission” that can offer the convenience of an automated transmission but the fuel efficiency of a manual transmission.

 What Is Automated Manual Transmission

 Automated Manual Transmission ( AMT) is often called Semi-Automatic Transmission (SAT) or Clutchless Manual Transmission (CMT).
 In India, Maruti Suzuki uses the same technology with the name ” Auto Gear Shift.”

 In the automated manual transmission, there is no clutch pedal for the driver.
 So why not call it automatic transmission.
 Confusion.
 Right?

 I said there is no clutch pedal.
 But there is a clutch in automated manual transmission similar to any manual transmission.
 It has the same type of gearboxes as any other manual transmission.
 The only difference is that the clutch functionality is automated by using actuators and sensors.

 Since only the clutch function is automated and everything else is similar to a manual transmission, it is called automated manual transmission.